-You statement will include your account number at the top.
+Your statement will include your account number at the top.
 It will also detail the interest rate you have agreed to pay if you don’t pay your bill in full by the due date.
-Please note, interest is charged on the entire amount of purchases you made in the previous month, if you don’t make the payment in full by the due date.
-Credit card debt can be very expensive to carry, as rates are often above 19 per cent.
+Please note, interest is charged on the entire amount of purchases you made in the previous month if you don’t make the payment in full by the due date.
+Credit card debt can be very expensive to carry, as rates are often above 19 percent.
 Additionally, interest is charged daily.
 So the interest costs can add up quickly.
 Remember, failing to make the minimum payment by the deadline can result in a note on your credit report and a lower credit score.

 Your credit card statement will detail all the transactions you made that month.
-This includes all purchases, returns, payments and interest and fees paid.
+This includes all purchases, returns, payments, interest, and fees paid.
 It shows the date the purchase was made and when the charge was applied.
 It gives you details of where the purchase was made, too.
 Some credit companies also indicate the purchase category.
 For example, grocery, gas, and travel, to name a few.
-All of this helps to reconcile and check that the purchases were made by the card holder.
+All of this helps to reconcile and check that the purchases were made by the cardholder.

 The statement also shows all your payment information.
 This includes the date the payment is due and the minimum payment requirement.
 By law, federally regulated credit card issuers are must show how much time it will take to pay off your balance if you pay only the minimum amount.